 Ligaments connect bones to other bones.
-The foot has many small bones which require numerous ligaments to hold them together.
+The foot has many small bones that require numerous ligaments to hold them together.
 A tear in one of those ligaments can cause pain, swelling, and instability in the foot.
-There may be pain with weight bearing and with walking activity.
-With severe swelling, there may be nerve compression which can cause numbness or tingling.
+There may be pain with weight-bearing and walking activity.
+With severe swelling, there may be nerve compression, which can cause numbness or tingling.

-A torn foot ligament can occur from trauma such as a forceful impact or a sudden direction change.
-These actions may cause a quick load of the ligaments which can cause the fibers to stretch or tear.
-Other causes may include excessive weight bearing over time with the wrong shoes or excessive body weight.
+A torn foot ligament can occur from trauma, such as a forceful impact or a sudden direction change.
+These actions may cause a quick load of the ligaments, causing the fibers to stretch or tear.
+Other causes may include excessive weight-bearing over time with the wrong shoes or excessive body weight.

-After an injury to the ankle or foot, walking tolerance is often the best indicator of the severity of the injury.
-If you cannot take 3 or 4 steps without severe pain, it is typically best to go the Emergency department to determine if there is a fracture.
+After an injury to the ankle or foot, walking tolerance is often the best indicator of the injury’s severity.
+If you cannot take 3 or 4 steps without severe pain, it is typically best to go to the Emergency Department to determine if there is a fracture.
 This will likely involve an X-ray.

 Will a Torn Ligament Foot Injury Heal on its Own?

 Torn ligament foot injuries typically heal on their own.
 The time may vary depending on severity.
 It can take 2 to 4 weeks to heal from a mild sprain.
 More serious sprains may take several months.
-If a ligament is completely ruptured, complete healing may not occur.
-In these cases, a surgical repair may be required.
+A ligament that is completely ruptured, may not heal completely.
+In these cases, surgical repair may be required.